saichakka10/Wordpredict-LSTM-GRU/README.md

 # Wordpredict-LSTM-GRU
+# License:
-# License: The project is licensed under MIT License
+The project is licensed under the MIT License